BWTSE/Scenarios/shapes/instructions.md

 # Shapes Task

+This system is a library that provides representations of various gemoetrical shapes, with methods that calculate certain properties.

-Your task is to extend this shapes library with a class for a square pyramid, i.e. a pyramid with the base of a square.
+Your task is to extend this library with a class for a square pyramid, i.e. a pyramid with the base of a square.
 The new class should implement the interface `Shape3D` and have the following constructor:
 `SquarePyramid(double baseSideLength, double height)`.